 |Career Outlook||From 2014-2024, jobs for kindergarten and elementary school teachers are expected to increase by 6%, or a fast-as-average rate.|

 Sources: U.S. Bureau of Labor Statistics, ONET Online, National Association of Early Childhood Teacher Educators.

-Kindergarten teachers must graduate from a 4-year teacher education program.
-Students interested in becoming kindergarten teachers can earn a degree such as a Bachelor of Arts in Early Childhood Education.
-Alternative programs may award degrees in elementary education, kindergarten and elementary education, or early childhood and elementary education.
-According to the U.S. Bureau of Labor Statistics, licensure in some states is based on earning a second major in a relevant subject area along with the education degree.
+Kindergarten teachers must graduate from a 4-year teacher education program, such as a Bachelor of Arts in Early Childhood Education.
+Alternative programs may award degrees in kindergarten and elementary education, early childhood and elementary education, or elementary education.
+According to the U.S. Bureau of Labor Statistics, some states require public school teachers to earn a second degree in a relevant subject area to qualify for a license.

-Students in education degree programs will take courses in curriculum planning, child learning methods, and child development theories.
-Because textbooks and lectures can't fully prepare individuals for leading a class of kindergartners, education degree programs also include hands-on training.
-Aspiring teachers will spend one of their later semesters fully immersed in an internship or student-teaching experience.
+Education majors take courses in curriculum planning, child learning methods, and child development theory.
+Because textbooks and lectures can't fully prepare individuals for leading a class of kindergartners, education programs also include hands-on training.
+Aspiring teachers usually spend one of their later semesters in an internship or student teaching experience.

 - Become a tutor.
 Tutoring can help prospective teachers gain knowledge and techniques needed for effective instruction and communication.

 Some states require teachers to earn a master's degree within a certain amount of time after receiving their certification.
-A master's degree, such as a Master of Education, offers teachers the opportunity to specialize in a grade level, subject or specific facet of teaching, such as technology.
-These programs also seek to prepare teachers to become experts in pedagogy.
+A Master of Education program, for example, offers teachers the opportunity to specialize in a grade level, subject, or specific aspect of teaching, while at the same time providing them with a valuable career tool for advancement.
+Graduate programs also prepare teachers to become experts in pedagogy or education.

 - Take professional development courses.
 In order to remain licensed, states require teachers to participate in ongoing professional development or take continuing education courses.